Kangaroopower/Scope/README.txt

-A Find and Replace Script currently only for mediawiki.
-This will eventually become a script that can be called with a few arguments and be usable in any textarea, anywhere on the Web.
+A Find and Replace Script for mediawiki.
+Comes with match highlighting, case sensitive/insensitve replaces, replace all and replace one features and a sleek UI.